UniMath/agda-unimath/src/modal-logic/weak-deduction.lagda.md

           ( weak-deduction-ax (contains-ax-k _ (a , a →ₘ a , refl))))
         ( weak-deduction-ax (contains-ax-k _ (a , a , refl)))

-    forward-deduction-lemma :
+    forward-deduction-theorem :
       (a : modal-formula i) {b : modal-formula i} →
       theory-add-formula a axioms ⊢w b →
       is-in-subtype (weak-modal-logic-closure axioms) (a →ₘ b)
-    forward-deduction-lemma a =
+    forward-deduction-theorem a =
       ind-weak-deduction _
         ( λ {b} b-in-axioms →
           ( elim-theory-add-formula a axioms